kristenvaccaro/human-ai/schedule.md

 # Schedule

-## Deadlines

-Readings: Before the start of class
+Finish readings before the start of class
-Programming & Design Assignments: Friday 5PM

 # Topics & Readings